-Starting with Cocos Creator v1.9, creating games for the Facebook Instant Games platform is officially supported.
+Starting with Cocos Creator v1.9, creating games for the Facebook Instant Games is officially supported.
 Developers can quickly publish games that meet the Facebook Instant Games technical standards.
 Facebook Instant Games are a bit different compared to WeChat Mini Games and QQ Play, as Facebook Instant Games runs in a pure HTML5 environment.
 This means that your games can be run not only on your phone but also in a desktop browser, making development and debugging more convenient.

 Cocos Creator includes:

 - Integrated Facebook Instant Games SDK, and automatic initialization, users can directly call the relevant API

 - Provides a one-click packaging process in the Cocos Creator Build Panel that can be packaged directly into a Facebook Instant Games that meets all technical specifications